Graduate Admissions FAQ

 Is there a separate application for department fellowships and assistantships?

-For more information about fellowship opportunities, visit the university's Office of Graduate Teaching Assistantships and Fellowships.
+For more information about fellowship opportunities, visit our graduate funding page.

 How can I apply for need-based financial aid?

 Check "yes" to question 18 on the application.
 This will prompt GW's Office of Student Financial Assistance (OSFA) to send you the necessary forms.

 You must be a U.S. citizen, permanent resident, or refugee to apply for need-based financial aid.
 OSFA can provide additional information regarding the financial aid process.

 Make sure in this case that you have included your Social Security Number in your application, in order to expedite financial aid processing if you are admitted and accept admission.